 We promote equal professional rights for women and men.
 Therefore, qualified women are strongly encouraged to apply.
 Severely handicapped applicants will be given preference if they have the same qualifications.

-Please send your application with details of your preferred doctoral topic (see overview on the website) as well as the usual documents (cover letter/motivation letter, CV, copies of certificates, references if applicable) in electronic form by e-mail by 27.04.2020 to Prof. Ewerth and Prof. Friege (links above).
+Please send your application with details of your preferred doctoral topic (see overview on the website) as well as the usual documents (cover letter/motivation letter, CV, copies of certificates, references if applicable) in electronic form by e-mail to Prof. Ewerth and Prof. Friege (links above).
 Information on the collection of personal data according to article 13 GDPR can be found at https://www.uni-hannover.de/de/datenschutzhinweis-bewerbungen/